 Robert Wilson Baird

 Born 19 October 1884, Linlithgow.
 In about 1903 became Engrossing Clerk, Sasine Office.
 Married Violet Newbigging Gemmel, Linlithgow, 2 June 1911.
 Called up for military service 20 December 1916.
 Posted as Private M/225152 to the Motor Transport Reserve Depot, Army Service Corps, at Grove Park, London.
 Served in 373 Motor Transport Company, Bedford, from 18 January until 9 November 1917, transferring as a heavy vehicle driver to 977 MT Company, Norwich.
 Appointed Acting Sergeant November 1918, and demobilised 8 April 1919.
 Mentioned in Secretary of State for War’s List for ‘valuable service rendered in connection with the war’, 28 August 1919.
 His wife died in childbirth, 20 January 1924.
 Re-married Violet Helen Scott, 21 July 1926, Edinburgh.
 Retired from Sasine Office as Higher Executive Officer.
-Died 7 December 1970, Edinburgh.
+Died 7 December 1970, Edinburgh, aged 86.

 James Smith Binnie MSM

 Born 29 January 1888, Leith.
 Worked as a law clerk in Edinburgh before appointment as Second Class Clerk in Sasine Office, 3 August 1912.
 Member of the Register House Golf Club.
 Probably a peacetime member of 5th Battalion, Royal Scots.
 Held rank of Corporal and later Sergeant (1511), stationed at Portobello when he married Catherine Maude Strange, 4 March 1915.
 Arrived with 1/5th Battalion at Gallipoli, 25 April 1915.
 Served in the amalgamated 5/6th Battalion after 15 June 1916 as 251065.
 Awarded Meritorious Service Medal, 22 February 1919, and ended service as Colour Sergeant, apparently in 4th Battalion.
 Mentioned in Secretary of State for War’s List for ‘valuable service rendered in connection with the war’, 28 August 1919.
 After his wife’s death 20 April 1935, he married secondly Emily Maude Brash, 31 August 1936, Edinburgh.
 Retired as Assistant Keeper, Sasines Office.
-Died 6 June 1975, Edinburgh.
+Died 6 June 1975, Edinburgh, aged 87.